nathanroberts/nathanroberts.github.io/exercise.md

 ### The Server Experience

-Maren works a Friday evening delivering outstanding service to dozens of guests.
+Maren works all evening delivering outstanding service to dozens of guests.
 She focused her night on delighting patrons by serving them the best dining experience at a well-known, dimly-lit resort restaurant.

 On her way home from work, she gets a notification on her Pixel from ServeBetter, an app she's been using the last few months.
 The notification tells her she has a new review from Shane G. She taps the notification to open the app and read the review details.
 It shows a 4.5 rating and mentions her delicious wine recommendation.
 She favorites the review to remember it later.